-Tomi Lahren Suspended: Blaze Causes Fans To Ask ‘Why Is Tomi Lahren Suspended?’
+Tomi Lahren Suspended: ‘Blaze’ Fans Ask, ‘Why Is Tomi Lahren Suspended?’

 — Tomi Lahren (@TomiLahren) March 18, 2017

-[Featured Image by Colin Young-Wolff/Invision/AP]
+[Featured Image by Colin Young-Wolff/Invision/AP Images]